Joey Taylor: International career

 Taylor, who is of Montserratian descent through his grandparents, made his international debut for Montserrat on 8 September 2018 and scored his first international goal for Montserrat in a 1–2 loss against El Salvador in a CONCACAF Nations League qualification match.

 Style of play

 Taylor can play either at left-back or left midfield.

 Personal life

-Taylor is the younger brother of fellow Montserrat international Lyle, who plays professionally for Nottingham Forest.
+Taylor is the younger brother of fellow Montserrat international Lyle, who plays professionally for Chelmsford City.